When the Canada Recovery Benefit (CRB) ended on October 23, 2021, it was replaced by a new pandemic benefit – Canada Workers Lockdown Benefit (CWLB).

 The legislation for the Canada Worker Lockdown Benefit became law on December 17, 2021

-Who Qualifies for the CWLB Benefit?
+Who Qualifies for the CWLB Benefit in 2022?

 The Canada Worker Lockdown Benefit is available to workers whose work interruption is a direct result of a government-imposed public health lockdown.